 Given the root of a BST and an integer k, write a program to find the kth largest value among all the nodes' values in the binary search tree.
 Note: This is an excellent problem to learn problem solving using recursive and iterative inorder traversal and data structure augmentation (storing extra information inside BST nodes for solving a problem).

 Given an array and a positive integer k, write a program to find the kth smallest element in the array.
-This is an excellent problem to learn problem-solving using the max and min heap data structure.
-The quick-select approach (divide and conquer) is also worth exploring because it helps to optimize time complexity to O(n) time average.
+This is an excellent problem to learn problem-solving using the max and min heap data structures.
+The quick-select approach (divide and conquer) is also worth exploring because it helps to optimize time complexity to O(n) on average.

-There is a staircase of n steps, and you can climb either 1 or 2 steps at a time.
+There is a staircase with n steps, and you can climb either 1 or 2 steps at a time.
 Write a program to count and return the number of unique ways to climb the nth stair.
 The order of steps taken matters.
-Note: Climbing stairs is an excellent problem to learn dynamic programming approach and application of the Fibonacci series in problem-solving.
+Note: Climbing stairs is an excellent problem to learn the dynamic programming approach and the application of the Fibonacci series in problem-solving.

-A sorted array is given, write a program to remove duplicates from sorted array.
-We need to remove repeated elements such that there is a single occurrence of each element and return the length of array containing unique elements.
-Note: This is an excellent problem to learn fast and slow pointers approach.
-We have discussed two O(n) time in place solutions.
+Given a sorted array, write a program to remove duplicates from the array.
+We need to remove repeated elements so that there is a single occurrence of each element and return the length of the array containing unique elements.
+Note: This is an excellent problem to learn the fast and slow pointers approach.
+We have discussed two O(n) time in-place solutions.

 In an array of size 2N, there are N + 1 unique elements, and exactly one of these elements is repeated n times.
 Write a program to return the N-repeated element in the given 2N size array.
 Note: This is an excellent problem to learn optimization using the mathematical approach.
 Sometimes mathematical insights into the problem can help us to get efficient solutions.